I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

 If you have around 10, that’s a good number.
 Less is fine, as well.
 But don’t go over that.

 Wow them with numbers

-Strictly speaking, this is difficult to apply to a resume of a personal trainer with little or no experience but as your career goes along, upgrade your resume to include impressive targets that you may have reached.
+Strictly speaking, this is difficult to apply to a resume of a personal trainer with little or no experience.
+However, as your career progresses, upgrade your resume to include impressive targets you may have reached.